-5.120 Prehearing Conferences and Status Conferences
+5.120 Scheduling Conferences and Status Conferences

-In cases where the Commission has determined that a hearing will be held, on reasonable notice the Commission will conduct a prehearing conference prior to the hearing.
+In cases where the Commission has determined that a hearing will be held, on reasonable notice the Commission will conduct a scheduling conference prior to the hearing.
 The Commission may also conduct additional status conferences as necessary.
-Upon request of a party and in the discretion of the Commission, such conferences may be conducted telephonically.
-The following topics may be addressed at a prehearing or status conference:
+The following topics may be addressed at a scheduling or status conference:

-- (a) clarifying the issues to be addressed at the hearing and, if possible, narrowing them; - (b) identifying evidence, documents, witnesses, stipulations, and other offers of proof to be presented at a hearing; - (c) promoting the expeditious, informal, and nonadversarial resolution of issues and the settlement of differences; - (d) requiring the timely exchange of information concerning the application; - (e) setting a schedule for the prefiling of testimony and exhibits; and - (f) such other matters as the Commission deems appropriate.
+- (A) clarifying the issues to be addressed at the hearing and, if possible, narrowing them; - (B) identifying evidence, documents, witnesses, stipulations, and other offers of proof to be presented at a hearing; - (C) promoting the expeditious, informal, and nonadversarial resolution of issues and the settlement of differences; - (D) requiring the timely exchange of information concerning the application; - (E) setting a schedule for the prefiling of testimony and exhibits; and - (F) such other matters as the Commission deems appropriate.

-5.121 Discovery
+5.121 [DELETED]